sidristij/dotnetex/README.md

 # Bugs

-Please feel free commiting new bugs to our issue tracker (github's tracker)
+Please feel free to add new bugs to our issue tracker (github's tracker)